nats-io/nats-architecture-and-design/adr/ADR-8.md

 	// Get gets a key value from the store
 	Get(key string) ([]byte, error)

-        // Get gets a key entry from the store GetEntry(key string) (Entry, error)
+        // GetEntry gets a key entry from the store GetEntry(key string) (Entry, error)

 	// History retrieves historic values for a key